weliveindetail/blog-sandbox/_posts/2023-10-19-llvm-jitlink-executor.md

   }
 </style>

 The [LLVM monorepo](https://llvm.org/docs/DeveloperPolicy.html#adding-an-established-project-to-the-llvm-monorepo){:target="_blank"} turned into a beast.
 At the time of writing this post, a fresh checkout of the `main` branch is 3.9G in size and it will only keep growing.
+What about stripping down the LLVM monorepo in order to checkout and build one specific tool quickly?
+It’s pretty simple to do once.
+This post describes how to keep it maintainable.

+### A concrete example

 The massive size of the repository can make our lifes as developers a little uncomfortable at times and it inflates network traffic for build bots.
 It's a real problem if we want to build a tiny piece from LLVM on a small device.
-This is the case with the `llvm-jitlink-executor` tool, which is the RPC endpoint for ORC JIT in upstream LLVM.
-It's very useful when developing new LLVM JITLink backends like AArch32, because devices with this CPU architecture are no suitable development machines.
+This is the case with the `llvm-jitlink-executor` tool, which is the RPC endpoint for [ORC JIT](https://llvm.org/docs/ORCv2.html){:target="_blank"} in upstream LLVM.
+It's very useful when developing new [LLVM JITLink](https://llvm.org/docs/JITLink.html){:target="_blank"} backends like [AArch32](https://github.com/llvm/llvm-project/commit/c2de8ff92753acdb1ace7a27cc11cb09f28eb8fa){:target="_blank"}, because devices with this CPU architecture are no suitable development machines.
 We cannot checkout and build LLVM on a Raspberry Pi.
 It just doesn't have enough resources.
-Instead we want to continue developing on our favored workstation (like a regular Linux PC), cross-JIT compile our test code and only execute it on the remote device.
+Instead we want to continue developing on our favored workstation (like a regular Linux PC), cross-JIT-compile our test code and only execute it on the remote device (using `llvm-jitlink-executor` as the RPC endpoint over there).
 Sure, we could cross-compile LLVM for the target device on our workstation and transfer just the `llvm-jitlink-executor` binary, but we'd have to set up a proper cross-toolchain and that is quite some effort too.
 It's much easier to checkout a small repository on the device itself and build the binary there.

 The [`llvm-jitlink-executor` tool itself is fairly small](https://github.com/llvm/llvm-project/tree/release/17.x/llvm/tools/llvm-jitlink/llvm-jitlink-executor){:target="_blank"} and it only depends on the `Support`, `OrcShared` and `OrcTargetProcess` libraries.
-We don't need any other subproject from the monorepo and we don't want to develop on the device, so we don't need the git history either.
-All that's necessary is the matching source version, because the RPC interface doesn't provide a versioning mechanism.
-What about stripping down the LLVM monorepo and cutting down the git history so that we can checkout and build the `llvm-jitlink-executor` tool quickly?
-It's pretty simple when we do it once.
-This post describes how to keep it maintainable.
+We don't need any other subproject from the monorepo.
+And we don't want to develop on the device so we don't need a detailed git history either.
+All that's necessary is to checkout and build the `llvm-jitlink-executor` tool quickly from a matching source version, because upstream ORC JIT doesn't provide a versioned RPC interface.
+Let's strip down the LLVM monorepo and squash away all we can from the git history in a maintainable way.

 ### Mapping to the LLVM upstream repository

 Maintaining repositories downstream from LLVM is a challenge on its own, because LLVM develops quickly and doesn't care much about backwards compatibility.
-Our scenario is simplified though, because we have no downstream changes, which are modifications of the upstream code somewhere in the middle of the git history.
-We basically only want snapshots of the LLVM monorepo at specific points in history that are smaller in size.
-The release branch structure should follow the one in LLVM:
+Our scenario is relatively simple, because we have no downstream changes (modifications of the upstream code somewhere in the middle of the git history).
+The release branch scheme should follow the one in LLVM:

 ![llvm-release-branches](https://weliveindetail.github.io/blog-sandbox/res/2023-llvm-repo-structure.png){: #large-image}{: .center}